How China's Slowdown Might Affect the Global Economy

 Positioning Portfolios for a Slowdown

 International investors can brace against some of the implication of a slowdown in China’s economy by taking simple measures aimed at rebalancing their portfolio to account for these changes.

 Some potential steps to take include:

-- Reduce Commodity Exposure.
-The most profound effects of a slowdown in China’s economy would be reduced consumption of commodities, and as a result, lower commodity prices over the long-term.
+- Reduce Commodity Exposure: The most profound effects of a slowdown in China’s economy would be reduced consumption of commodities, and as a result, lower commodity prices over the long-term.
 However, it's worth noting that commodity futures trade based on expectations rather than reality, so the timing of these declines will depend on perception.
 It's also possible that other countries will pick up the slack, particularly those in Southeast Asia.

-- Increase Diversification.
-Investors can mitigate the effects of a decline in any individual country by ensuring that their portfolio is properly diversified in countries around the world, including developed countries like the U.S. and regions like Europe, as well as in other emerging markets that could be positioned to takeover manufacturing activity.
+- Increase Diversification: Investors can mitigate the effects of a decline in any individual country by ensuring that their portfolio is properly diversified in countries around the world, including developed countries like the U.S. and regions like Europe, as well as in other emerging markets that could be positioned to take over manufacturing activity.

-- Hedge with Puts on Chinese ETFs.
-Investors can purchase long-term put options on Chinese ETFs or short-sell Chinese stocks in order to hedge their portfolios, profit from their declines, and offset any long Chinese positions in their portfolio.
-The downside is that these active strategies require a certain level of market timing that can be difficult to pull off, which makes them the last appealing of these options.
+- Hedge with Puts on Chinese ETFs: Investors can purchase long-term put options on Chinese ETFs or short-sell Chinese stocks in order to hedge their portfolios, profit from their declines, and offset any long Chinese positions in their portfolio.
+The downside is that these active strategies require a certain level of market timing that can be difficult to pull off, which makes them the least appealing of these options.